 2. Is it possible to change our mind about a divorce?

-Yes.
-It will be easier if you have not signed the divorce papers already, but even if you have, you can always restore your relationship.
+Yes, It will be easier if you have not signed the divorce papers already, but even if you have, you can always restore your relationship.

 3. Can I get my wife back after divorce?

-When marital issues don’t get resolved even after all your efforts and professional counseling, the solution to how to stop a divorce becomes vague.
+When marital issues don’t get resolved even after all your efforts and professional counseling, the solution to how to save a relationship becomes vague.
 In such situations, it is best to let things be and respect your partner’s decision.
 But make sure that you are not compromising your happiness to save a relationship.
 When you begin to accept all your partner’s demands, it may temporarily make them happy but leave you distressed.
 It can lead to more fights and arguments.
 Therefore, both the partners must be willing to work to stop a divorce and save their marriage.

 Infographic: Important Things To Do To Stop A Divorce